MadisAr/intern-decision-engine-backend/src/main/java/ee/taltech/inbankbackend/TICKET-101-conclusion.md

 # TICKET-101 conclusion
 ## Changes made
-I made many changes (I'm sorry if I changed too much, I got carried away:).
-The biggest problem to me seemed to be using some arbitrary ranges instead of the given fixed values to calculate credit scores.
-The code also used wrong logic to find the biggest loan we could provide.
+The biggest problem to me seemed to be using some arbitrary ranges instead of the given fixed values to calculate credit scores, but I also changed some other stuff.

 ### Changing data transfer objects
 It was a good idea by the intern to use classes to pass info between